proddata/crate/docs/config/cluster.rst

 **cluster.routing.allocation.awareness.force.\*.values**
   | *Runtime:*  ``no``

-  Attributes on which shard allocation will be forced.
+  Attributes on which :ref:`shard allocation <glossary-shard-allocation>` will be forced.
 Here, ``*`` is a placeholder for the awareness attribute, which can be configured using the :ref:`cluster.routing.allocation.awareness.attributes
   <cluster.routing.allocation.awareness.attributes>` setting.